-The openSUSE forums share two NNTP servers with the rest of The Attachmate Group's business units.
-Currently all TAG forums can be found on both of the servers.
+The openSUSE forums share two NNTP servers with the rest of SUSE and Micro Focus (parent company).
+Currently all Micro Focus/SUSE forums can be found on both of the servers.
 Select the appropriate DNS name for your reader:

 4 - Reader Setup: